lizgarseeyah/Data_Science/index.md

 ## Solution:

-The steps below is a high-level summary of the steps I took to address the problem statement.
+The procedure below is a high-level summary of the steps I took to address the problem statement.
 For a more detailed explaination, please see the [finding_donors.ipynb](https://github.com/lizgarseeyah/Finding-Donors/blob/master/finding_donors.ipynb) file in the GitHub repository.

 ### Data Exploration and preprocessing

 The first part of this program imports and preprocesses the data.
 Before preprocessing, one must select a feature set that addresses the problem statment.
-The next step normalizes the data by handling missing, invalid, or outlying data points either removing or performing a method called **one-hot encoding**.
+The next step normalizes the data by handling missing, invalid, or outlying data points by either removing or performing a method called **one-hot encoding**.
 The table below shows how one-hot encoding works: the function takes a categorical data type and changes to a numerical data type to match the rest of the data.

 ![one-hot-encoding](/img/One-Hot-encoding.png)